matteoceschia/ReconstructionValidationModule/README.md

 **reco.total_calorimeter_energy** : Summed energy of all reconstructed calorimeter hits (CD bank)

+**reco.unassociated_calorimeter_energy** : Summed energy of all reconstructed calorimeter hits that are not associated to tracks  (corresponds to the sum of the gamma energies)

 **reco.higher_electron_energy** : Energy of the highest-energy electron candidate, summed over all associated calorimeter hits (at the moment I don’t think more than 1 hit is allowed, but that could change in future).
 0 if no electron candidates.
 Corresponds to ** reco.electron_energies[0].

 **reco.lower_electron_energy** : Energy of the second-highest-energy electron candidate, summed over all associated calorimeter hits (at the moment I don’t think more than 1 hit is allowed, but that could change in future).
 0 if less than 2 electron candidates.
 Corresponds to reco.electron_energies[1].

 **reco.electron_energies** : Vector of all electron-candidate energies.
 In descending order of energy.

-**reco.gamma_energies** : Vector of all electron-candidate energies.
+**reco.gamma_energies** : Vector of all gamma-candidate energies.
 In descending order of energy.

-**reco.highest_gamma_energy** : Highest energy gamma, may come from more than 1 calorimeter hit as specified by gamma tracko- clustering
+**reco.highest_gamma_energy** : Highest energy gamma, may come from more than 1 calorimeter hit as specified by gamma tracko-clustering

 ## Output tuple structure - Tracks and vertices